rmeyerth/slop-site/blog/2023-01-27-release/index.md

 ### LinkedHashMap Support
 SLOP now supports the use of LinkedHashMap's.
 The reason for this may not be clear unless you are familiar with JSON and use it frequently in serialisation / de-serialisation.
-What this allows you to do is create an endpoint i.e. REST which allows a JSON payload to be pushed to a POST endpoint.
+What this allows you to do for example is create a POST REST endpoint that allows unstructured JSON payloads to be pushed.
-This can be serialised into a LinkedHashMap which can now be set directly into the SLOP context and act like a normal model object.
-This means you don't have to have the objects or DTO's on the classpath to use them in SLOP expressions.
-They work in exactly the same way as objects added to the context and allows SLOP to work independently of any code dependencies.
+This can be serialised into a LinkedHashMap and passed directly into the SLOP context to act like a normal model object.
+This means you don't have to have the class definition or DTO's on the classpath to use them in SLOP expressions.
+Once added they work in exactly the same way as normal objects allowing SLOP to work independently of additional code dependencies.

 ### Closing Comments
 There are many other changes and bug fixes I have made, but without turning this into war and peace I